-When a KNOB or FADER is used, the MPD26 will output MIDI Control Change data.
+When a KNOB or FADER is used, the MPD32 will output MIDI Control Change data.
 This data is used to control parameters on your DAW or external sound module.
 When you move a knob or fader, the screen will indicate the Control Change (CC) Number, value, and MIDI Channel.

-Please see 'Editing Knobs & Faders' (for more information on Control Change.
+15) for more information on Control Change.